Eternity Project One

 Eternity Project One was a 1989 British compilation released by Gee Street Records.
-It was compiled by Martin Glover aka Youth, under the pseudonym "Eternity".
+It was compiled by Martin Glover a.k.a.
+Youth, under the pseudonym "Eternity".
 The album featured the first recorded material by The Orb as well as tracks by several acid house artists of the late 1980s.
 Many of the tracks include production from Bass (Kris Weston), Rockman (Jimmy Cauty), and Eternity.
 Also featured is Robo-Bop, a joint venture between Jimmy Cauty and Kris Weston.
 The compilation was released on both CD (rereleased by Rough Trade Records) and vinyl.